-For the story of my family, while I don't know much of the specifics, I do know that coming from a mixed Asian-American background that I wanted to depict this visually using the black, white, and black/white squares.
+While I don't know much about the specifics of my family's story, I knew I wanted to visually depict that I come from a mixed Asian-American background.
+I did this by using the black, white, and black/white squares.

 What came to mind as I started with the layout was to create arrow shapes pointing in different directions to speak to my family moving in and out of their homelands - lots of transitions.
-Some black, some white, some mixed colors where different cultures came together.
+Some black, some white, some mixed colors [showing how] different cultures came together.

-I also liked the idea of creating a kind of compass in the middle to represent the idea of North, East, South, West because I have reason to believe that my ancestors were relatively diverse in their backgrounds - be it their respective cultures, religious beliefs, etc.
+I also liked the idea of creating a kind of compass in the middle to represent North, East, South, West, because I have reason to believe that my ancestors were relatively diverse in their backgrounds - be it their respective cultures, religious beliefs, etc.

 Lastly, when I stepped back from the piece to finalize it, I liked how there were two boat-like shapes in black facing away from each other over a kind of milagro heart.
-These shapes were unintentional, and yet when they caught my eye I felt assured I should stop playing with the squares and keep them as part of the overall narrative of movement, transition, and surely a bit of protection for me to be telling this story generations later.
+These shapes were unintentional, and yet when they caught my eye, I felt assured I should stop playing with the squares and keep them as part of the overall narrative of movement, transition, and surely a bit of protection for me [as I tell] this story generations later.

 - Creedance Kresch

 Pre-order the "Where We Have Been & Where We Hope to Be" zine!
 This book features all 22 quilts by Liberty Worth from the WWHB exhibition, plus guided meditations that will take you through the WWHB journey.